Crockpot Applesauce (Easy, No-Sugar Recipe)

 Basket of fresh apples with fall leaves and a bowl of homemade applesauce underneath the text "Homemade Crockpot Applesauce."

-There’s nothing quite like a spoonful of homemade crockpot applesauce—warm, cozy, and made with love from scratch.
+There’s something about warm applesauce that just hits right.
 Whether you’re stocking your pantry for winter, stirring it into oatmeal, or just eating it straight from the jar (no judgment here!), this easy recipe will quickly become one of your favorites.
+If you want to preserve a big batch for winter, you’ll find my full guide here: how to can applesauce using a simple water bath method.

 Love working with apples?
-Keep the momentum going with these other delicious ideas!
-Learn how to make a cozy fall favorite with this easy apple butter recipe using crab apples, whip up a quick dessert with this gluten-free apple crumble, or take your apple skills even further by trying your hand at brewing hard apple cider at home.
+If you’re already in apple mode, learn how to make my apple butter recipe made with crab apples, whip up a quick gluten-free apple crumble, or take your apple skills even further by trying your hand at brewing hard apple cider at home.

 Close-up of a jar of homemade crockpot applesauce surrounded by fresh red and green apples.